HermanL02/WarwickUniversity-Notes/202309/Essay.md

 ## Source Choosing

 The thesis, "The Era of TLS 1.3: Measuring Deployment and Use with Active and Passive Methods", uses the method of active scanning and passive monitoring method to measure the use and deployment of TLS 1.3.
-The target is to measure TLS 1.3's application since
+The target is to measure TLS 1.3's application since IETF standard, and mainly discussed the cloud